Ninja Docs

 The default frame rate is 60-fps, although if their device does not support that, it will use a lower support frame rate.
 If you manually specify a frame rate, and the camera or display does not support it, it will also give an error.

 Samsung devices can sometimes use the built in Samsung Internet browser instead of Chrome to get access to higher resolutions and frame rates; 1080p60 for example with new flagship devices.
-As for Apple devices, you'll need to switch to VP8 as a codec to achieve 1080p, as they default to 720p otherwise.
+Sometimes changing cameras or video codecs can allow for higher resolutions as well.

 Next, while you might have selected 4K, with the exception of static video screen shares, you cannot transfer 4K video with the default video bitrates set.
 For action, you will need closer to 40-mbps video bitrates set on the viewer’s end.
 For talking head videos, you will want over 10-mbps and possibly even more.
 Without a high enough bitrate set, the video will not stream at 4K and more than likely not maintain 60-fps.